Interview with Ross Godfrey of Morcheeba

 How does something like Lilith Fair compare to the big music festivals in Europe?

-Ross: “It was more like just a normal gig, with popcorn and hot dogs.
+Ross Godfrey: “It was more like just a normal gig, with popcorn and hot dogs.
 We’ve just done a string of about 25 festivals in Europe.
-For example, in Glastenbury in England it was knee deep in mud with 7 outdoor stages and nearly half a million people.
-We played on the jazz stage and there was between 10 and 15 thousand people there to see us and it was pouring down rain the whole time.
+For example, in Glastonbury in England it was knee deep in mud with 7 outdoor stages and nearly half a million people.
+We played on the jazz stage and there were between 10 and 15 thousand people there to see us and it was pouring down rain the whole time.
 So that was pretty wild.
 We’ve played festivals in France and Belgium and Italy, and they were pretty cold.
 We played the Montreux Jazz Festival, and that was pretty bizarre.
-Festivals aren’t really my scene, unless I go as one of the audience and get really out of my mind!
+Festivals aren’t really my scene unless I go as one of the audience and get really out of my mind!
 That’s the best way to enjoy festivals, and when you play there’s always a thing in the back of your mind that you can’t get too drunk.”

 How would you say your music has changed since the first album?